Haivision/srt/docs/API.md

 by the accepted socket or group, although the meaning of this flag is effectively different.

-- Note that this flag set on a group is for group only, as it concerns the exact receiving operation being done on a group.
+- Note that when this flag is set only on a group, it applies to a specific receiving operation being done on that group (i.e. it is not derived from the socket of which the group is a member).

 ---